Tip Calculator

 Enter the bill amount

-Type the total bill amount you want to use as the base for tipping.
+Type the bill amount you want to use as the base for the tip.
+This can be the pre-tax subtotal or the final bill total.

 2. 2